TDKorn/sphinx-readme/docs/source/configuration/configuring.rst

 .. confval:: readme_inline_markup

-   Specifies if replacements for autodoc cross-references should use inline markup
+   Specifies if replacements for cross-references should use inline markup

    * If ``True``, the substitution for |rst_icon_map| would be |.`icon_map`|_
    * If ``False``, the substitution for |rst_icon_map| would be |.icon_map|_